Egor-Sha/Egor-Sha/README.md

 - 👋 Hi, I’m Egor Shalaev
-- 🐱 Working with manual testing technologies and Playwright JS
+- 🐱 Working with CD/CI technologies
-- 🌱 Currently learning AWS Cloud Technologies
+- 🌱 Certified and continue learning AWS, Terraform, K8s
-- 💞️ QA Engineer since 2020
+- 💞️ QA Engineer/SDET since 2020

 <!---
 Egor-Sha/Egor-Sha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.